Living With PC

 - We pay costs of travel, lost work, etc. and send a certificate of appreciation after the event.

 - Patients who have participated in these Grand Rounds experiences have indicated they enjoyed the experience (even though it can be exhausting to be viewed by 400 doctors in a morning!)

 The variability of pain in PC is puzzling even to patients.
-Sometimes it is clear the weather (or changes in the weather) brings on increased pain.
-Sometimes it is from over-activity the day before.
-But sometimes the pain is just there and there doesn't seem to be an answer as to 'why.'
-Scientists also don't have an answer as yet to this puzzling fact.
+It is clear that sometimes the weather (or changes in the weather) brings on increased pain.
+Sometimes, it is from over-activity the day before — but sometimes, the pain is just there and there doesn’t seem to be an answer as to ‘why.’
+Scientists also don’t have an answer yet to this puzzling fact.